-A Diverse Island
+A Fascinating Island

 Sulawesi, or Celebes, is one of the most beautiful destinations in Indonesia.
 It’s the world’s 11th largest island.
 With abundant beauty and natural riches, Sulawesi could become one of the major nature-based tourism centers in Southeast Asia.